 Network resources are the fundamental infrastructure connecting you to a world of information.
 High speed networks carry data rapidly across campus and connect UAB to institutions across a leading-edge national infrastructure.
 Dedicated network resources support transparent access to computational and collaboration resources whether they are on campus or across the nation.

-Using the UAB Wireless Network
+Using the UAB WiFi Network

 Issues with WiFi